jtabb1/fnp3-111-obj-rels-rby-has-many/README.md

 # Has Many Relationships

-## Objectives
+## Learning Goals

-- Describe the "has many" relationship between Ruby objects.
+- Describe the "has many" relationship between Ruby objects
-- Build classes that produce objects with a "belongs-to" and "has-many" relationship.
+- Build classes that produce objects with a "belongs-to" and "has-many" relationship
-- Explain why we need to associate objects in this way.
+- Explain why we need to associate objects in this way

 ## Introduction